IryDev/apple-iphone/README.md

 👉 **Nice Model Switching Color in Mobile Devices**: A usefull switcher of color for a dynamic and interactive experience even in mobile devices

+👉 **iOS Phone Call Application**: A simulation of the IOS Phone App directly in the web browser

+👉 **Completely Responsive**: Consistent access and optimal viewing on any device with a fully responsive design that adapts to different screen sizes.

 👉 **Coming : 3D Model Rendering with Different Colors and Sizes**: Explore the iPhone 15 Pro from every angle with dynamic 3D rendering, offering various color and size options.

 👉 **Coming : Custom Video Carousel (made with GSAP)**: Engage users with a unique and interactive video carousel developed using GSAP for a personalized browsing experience.

-👉 **Coming : iOS Phone Call Application**: A simulation of the IOS Phone App directly in the web browser

-👉 **Completely Responsive**: Consistent access and optimal viewing on any device with a fully responsive design that adapts to different screen sizes.

-and many more, including code architecture and reusability

 ## <a name="quick-start">⚡ Quick Start</a>